ahmdyaasiin/ub-auth-without-notification/README.md

 # Brawijaya University Authentication Without Notification

 ## Overview
-This library helps make it easier to check if someone is really a student or staff at Universitas Brawijaya.
+This library helps make it easier to check if someone is really a student at Universitas Brawijaya.
 It lets developers quickly confirm someone's identity using their UB email or student ID number (NIM).

 ## Installation
 Create a new directory for your project and change into it.
 Next, initialize your project using Go modules by running the following command in your terminal: